gning/tts-bot/README.md

 2. Open Telegram and start a conversation with your bot

-3. Send a text message, PDF, or TXT file to convert to speech
+3. Send a text message, PDF, TXT, EPUB file, or an image to convert to speech

 4. Use `/settings` command to configure TTS service and voice preferences